Are We There Yet? (franchise): Are We Done Yet? (2007)

 A couple of years later, Nick and Suzanne are married and looking for every opportunity to build a stronger relationship with combined family.
 Lindsey and Kevin are entering the early experiences of adolescence, just as Suzanne announces to everyone that she is pregnant with twins.
 Realizing that they will need more living space, the family moves to the country and Nick purchases a home from a local real estate agent named Chuck.

 Nick quickly regrets their decision, as they discover a mold infestation among a growing list of issues with the house.
 Despite this, Chuck and his crew offer to complete the repairs that are required to make their home more livable.
 Though Lindsey initially had distaste for the family's decision to move, she and a young crewman named Danny Pulu become romantically involved.
 As Nick tries to finalize a contract with Earvin "Magic" Johnson at work, his boss calls him to state that the company may move on from this assignment.
 On top of this, the contractors notify the family that the house will need a new foundation along with all of the repairs.
 Discouraged by work and familial responsibilities, the family must learn to depend on each other while building a stronger foundations to their love and prepare for the birth of the twins in the meantime.

+Are They Gone Yet?
+(TBA)

+In June 2026, it was announced a third feature film installment titled Are They Gone Yet? was announced as to be in development film was in development.
+Ice Cube and Nia Long were confirmed to reprise their roles from the previous movies, as Nicolas "Nick" Persons and Suzanne Kingston-Persons, respectively.
+Written by Chris Hazzard and Mike Fontana, the story centers around the couple's experiences as grandparents and Nick's comedic challenges throughout the experience.
+Ice Cube, Todd Garner and Jeff Kwatinetz serve as producers.
+The project is intended to be a joint-venture production between CubeVision, Broken Road Productions, and Skydance Sports.